-The Department of Psychiatry has a strong presence in all four years of the UCSF medical school curriculum.
+The Department of Psychiatry and Behavioral Sciences has a strong presence in all four years of the UCSF medical school curriculum.
 At UCSF, nearly 10% of students choose psychiatry as a career each year, higher than the national average.
-The Department of Psychiatry Medical Student Education (MSE) Program coordinates:
+The Department of Psychiatry and Behavioral Sciences Medical Student Education (MSE) Program coordinates:

 - Required and elective medical school courses

-- Elective courses for visiting students interested in the UCSF Psychiatry residency program
+- Elective courses for visiting students interested in the UCSF Psychiatry Residency Training Program

 - Medical student career advising